Luk446/Stat_project_2450027/SolidWorks/README.md

 This folder contains no visualisation of the solidworks part of the project.
 Due to the specificity of displaying models site like grabcad are much more suited.
-The construction drawings and prints of FEA are all available however.
+The construction drawings FEA reports are all available however.

 The models can be found on my [GrabCad!](https://grabcad.com/luke.edgecombe-2/models)